darrennix/readme/README.md

 ### Safety
 Unlikelihood of being punished for giving feedback.
 Should be high.

+In particular, I love to debate ideas in the moment.
+Some folks would prefer to be to digest and give feedback later after some thought.
+I try to pick up on that, but please help me by pointing out things I can do create a stronger environment of psychological safety for you.

 ### Effort
 The amount of work in order to give feedback.
 Should be low.

 ### Benefit
 How likely is it that giving you feedback will materially impact your behavior?
 Should be high.

 Let me know if I don't do well on any of these three dimensions.

 How can I help you
 ==================